 - Finding and contacting the people that were named in a will who are supposed to inherit money or property.
 The executor is generally in charge of making sure the property that is named in the will goes to the right people.

 - Making sure the will is filed in the appropriate probate court.
-This is generally required by law even if the will does not need to be probated.
+This is generally required by law even if the will does not need to go through probate.

 - Wrapping up the deceased's affairs.
-This can include everything from canceling credit cards that are still open to notify a bank about the death of the individual.
+This can include everything from canceling credit cards that are still open to notifying a bank about the death of the individual.
 In addition, if the deceased person was already collecting Social Security benefits, the Social Security Administration should be contacted.

 - Setting up a bank account for the estate.
 Executors are generally required to keep the estate's money separate from their own funds.
 Setting up a bank account in the name of the estate can make paying off debts to creditors easier.

 - Continuing necessary payments.
 The funds in the estate's bank account can be used for making mortgage, insurance, and other recurring payments that need to be paid during the administration of the will.

 - Paying off debts and creditors.
-In general, before any person named in a will can receive any inheritance, the deceased debts and creditors need to be paid off.
-The executor of the will should notify all creditors of the death of the individual and see how they wish to proceed.
+In general, before any person named in a will can receive any inheritance, the deceased's debts and creditors need to be paid off.
+The executor of the will should notify all creditors of the death of the individual and find out how they wish to proceed.

 - Paying final income taxes.
 As the saying goes, the two things that are definite in life are death and taxes, and they even go together.
-Generally, the executor of a will is responsible for making sure that the deceased's income taxes for the last year he or she was alive are paid.
+Generally, the executor of a will is responsible for making sure that the deceased's income taxes for the last year they were alive are paid.

 - Ensuring the property distribution of the deceased's property.
-Property that is given through a will should be given as it is recorded.
-However, if there is other property that is not named in the will, it should pass according to the laws of the state.
+Property that's given through a will should be given as it's recorded.
+However, if there is other property that isn't named in the will, it should pass according to the laws of the state.